 What can you do while waiting for a knee replacement?

-You might also consider strengthening and conditioning your body prior to surgery.
-Maintaining a healthy weight also reduces the amount of stress that will be put on the knee joint post-op.
+- maintaining a healthy weight also reduces the amount of stress put on the knee joint post-op.

 The use of knee braces has become more common in recent years, as patients seek alternative ways of supporting their injured knees.
 Different types of knee supports can help patients with differing conditions.
 For instance, some supports and braces can help reduce the weight and strain passing through the affected part of the knee.